Michael DiPietro

-Michael DiPietro (born June 9, 1999) is a Canadian professional ice hockey goaltender for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
+Michael DiPietro (born June 9, 1999) is a Canadian professional ice hockey goaltender for the Boston Bruins of the National Hockey League (NHL).
 He was selected in the third round, 64th overall, by the Vancouver Canucks in the 2017 NHL entry draft.

 Playing career

 DiPietro began playing hockey as a defenceman until he was nine years old when he switched to goaltender after watching his step-brother play the position.

 Before being drafted into the OHL, DiPietro played with the Sun County Panthers Minor Midget AAA team.
 During the 2014–15 season, DiPietro played in 21 games and posted a .862 save percentage.

 DiPietro was drafted in the second round, 23rd overall, by the Windsor Spitfires in the 2015 OHL Draft.
 During his rookie season, DiPietro had a 16–8–1 record while posting a save percentage of .912.
 He was awarded the F. W. "Dinty" Moore Trophy after his rookie year for being the rookie goaltender with the best goals-against average, becoming the first Spitfires player to ever win the award.
 He was also named to the OHL First All-Rookie Team.